 An extensive collection of correspondence, children’s journals and stories addressed to, or written by, Sir William Gowers, mainly from the late 19th century, which were on loan from the Gowers family.

 Correspondents include Kipling, Lister, Jenner, and Hughlings Jackson, writing on a variety of topics, along with numerous letters of congratulations on Gowers’s knighthood.
-Inventory of correspondence
+Inventory of correspondence (PDF document)

 The Children’s journals are available online.

 This work was performed for the Queen Square Archives by Bespoke Archive Digitisation.

 Other digitised files are available upon request or to view in the Library.